top of page

 SPECIALIZATIONS

-I am a mental health counselor in training working with adults.
-I offer sessions for individuals, couples, and people in nontraditional intimate relationships.
-My specialty is working with queer and trans people at all different stages of their journey, but I am also eager to support anyone seeking a non-judgmental safe space.
+I work with adults, offering sessions for individuals, couples, and people in nontraditional intimate relationships.
+My emphasis is working with queer and trans people at all different stages of their journey, but I am also eager to support anyone seeking a non-

 THERAPEUTIC STYLE